Posted in Schools, Then and Now

 Original Blueprints – Eldred E. Edwards 1927

-Construction of the new firehouse got underway in early 1927.
-Fire Commissioner Colburn officially accepted the firehouse in August of 1927.
+Construction of the new firehouse began in early 1927, and Fire Commissioner Colburn officially accepted it in August 1927.

 The land that the firehouse is on was once the Hays Canyon School.